Côme Ledogar

-Côme Ledogar (born 23 May 1991) is a professional racing driver from France.
+Côme Norbert Ledogar (born 23 May 1991) is a professional racing driver from France.
 He is best known for winning the Blancpain GT Series Endurance Cup overall title in 2016, with Robert Bell and Shane van Gisbergen, and for winning the 2021 24 Hours of Spa overall and the 2021 24 Hours of Le Mans in the GTE Pro class.

 Career

 Formula Renault 1.6

 Born in Annecy, Ledogar began his racing career in 2007 at the age of 16, making his début in single-seater in the Formula Renault 1.6 Belgium for Thierry Boutsen Energy Racing.
 For 2008 he joined Formul'Academy Euro Series, which used the same Formula Renault 1.6 cars.
 He won four from fourteen races and had another two podium finishes, losing the title to Arthur Pic.